 - Applying for BMAT universities (BMAT, in my opinion is a much more accessible test than the UKCAT).

 - Applying to universities that don’t even look at UKCAT at all (eg. Cardiff)

 - Applying to universities that don’t regard UKCAT as highly as other components such as academics (eg. Birmingham which is more focussed on GCSE grades etc.)

 The UKCAT is annoying, and preparing for it whilst you could be enjoying your summer is even more annoying, but it’s just one of those things that have to be done.
-The road to medical school isn’t easy, the UKCAT is the first hurdle you’ll encounter on this journey – if you sacrifice your time and prepare well now you’ll be overcome this hurdle, no problem!
+The road to medical school isn’t easy, the UKCAT is the first hurdle you’ll encounter on this journey – if you sacrifice your time and prepare well now you’ll be able to overcome this hurdle, no problem!